 The finger position Elizabeth teaches is a relaxed version of the classical technique pioneered by French harpist Carlos Salzedo, which she finds works exceptionally well for the tension and repertoire of the Celtic harp.
 She has also studied Grandjany method (the other of the two primary schools of classical harp technique) and Paraguayan folk harp, and has extensively explored Irish and Scottish traditional harp techniques.
 She welcomes students with backgrounds in all styles of harp playing; her primary goal is that students learn to play with as much relaxation as possible, and avoid discomfort or injury.

 Lessons at Elizabeth's NE Portland home studio and on Skype are $60 an hour, $45 for 45 minutes, or $35 for a half hour (most students choose the 45 minute option).
-For those who aspire to learn harp but are financially incapable, Elizabeth will sometimes barter lessons for house cleaning and painting, skilled home improvement, web and graphic design, professional photography, recording studio time, and skilled bodywork like licensed massage therapy and acupuncture.
+For those who aspire to learn harp but are financially incapable, Elizabeth will sometimes barter lessons for professional services.
 Feel free to inquire!

 No prior musical experience is necessary for lessons and all ages are welcome.
 Parents of younger children are asked to audit their child's lessons in order to help guide their practice.

 Tools that harp students need to begin lessons include: a practice instrument, a chromatic tuner ("Clear Tune" is a great tuning app you can download for $5), a metronome, a blank notebook, the book Teach Yourself to Play the Folk Harp by Sylvia Woods (for beginning students only), a smartphone for video recording (if you have one), extremely short fingernails, and a robust sense of humor.
 Also, you'll need some time on your hands; plan on allocating a minimum of 30 minutes per day for harp practice.